greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpconfig.html.md

 ## <a id="section3"></a>Description

 The `gpconfig` utility allows you to set, unset, or view configuration parameters from the `postgresql.conf` files of all instances \(coordinator, segments, and mirrors\) in your Greenplum Database system.
 When setting a parameter, you can also specify a different value for the coordinator if necessary.
 For example, parameters such as `max_connections` require a different setting on the coordinator than what is used for the segments.
-If you want to set or unset a global or coordinator only parameter, use the `--masteronly` option.
+If you want to set or unset a global or coordinator only parameter, use the `--coordinatoronly` option.

 > **Note** For configuration parameters of vartype `string`, you may not pass values enclosed in single quotes to `gpconfig -c`.